Yuvistrying/247stonx/README.md

 - `SECRET_KEY`: Used for session security (set a strong random key in production)
 - `DATABASE_URL`: SQLite database URI (default is 'sqlite:///stocks.db')

+## Scraper Improvements

+The stock data scraper now uses a multi-layered approach:

+1. **HTML Element Extraction**: Direct extraction from the Robinhood website using BeautifulSoup and lxml
+2. **JSON Data Extraction**: Fallback method using embedded JSON data in the webpage
+3. **API Extraction**: Second fallback method using Robinhood's API endpoints

+These improvements ensure more reliable data extraction regardless of market hours or website changes.

 ## Limitations

 - The free tier of PythonAnywhere may have limited CPU resources